 When he first appeared in championships he entered from Alexandra, located at Letham Hill, Millerston, Subsequently he entered from Western Gailes, and then from the Glasgow Club. he was later to become a member of the R&A, there to serve as a Walker Cup selector, and also as a member of the Rules of Golf Committee.

-Gordon Peters won the Glasgow Open Amateur Championship in 1934, entered from Fereneze Golf Club.
+Gordon B Peters won the Glasgow Open Amateur Championship in 1934, entered from Fereneze Golf Club.
 Five years later he won the 1939 Tennant Cup, the last played before the Second World War.
 In 1949, exactly 10 years after his Tennant Cup victory, he won the Cameron Corbett at Haggs Castle.

 He played for Scotland in the Home Internationals for Scotland from 1934-38.
 Notably he played in two Walker Cups, of 1936 &1938.
 The 1936 Walker Cup, the 9th Walker Cup Match, was played on September 2 and 3, 1936, at Pine Valley Golf Club, Pine Valley, New Jersey.

 The United States won by 9 matches to 0 with 3 matches halved.
 However Peters held his head high, he halved his 36 hole foursome tie playing with Morton Dykes versus Charlie Yates & Walter Emery and on the following day was on the wrong side of a very close singles match losing 1 down to Emery after a 36 hole struggle.